broadinstitute/cromwell/README.md

 * forceRewrite: it allows to invalidate the cache entry and store result again.
 * db section: configuration related to MongoDB provider.
 It may not exists for other implementations.

+### Docker
+This backend supports the following optional runtime attributes / workflow options for working with Docker:
+* docker: Docker image to use such as "Ubuntu".
+* dockerWorkingDir: defines the working directory in the container.
+* dockerOutputDir: defiles the output directory in the container when there is the need to define a volume for outputs within the container.
+By default if this attribute is not set, dockerOutputDir will be the job working directory.

+Inputs:
+HtCondor backend analyzes all inputs and do a distinct of the folders in order to mount input folders into the container.

+Outputs:
+It will use dockerOutputDir runtime attribute / workflow option to resolve the folder in which the execution results will placed.
+If there is no dockerOutputDir defined it will use the current working directory.

+### CPU, Memory and Disk
+This backend supports CPU, memory and disk size configuration through the use of the following runtime attributes / workflow options:
+* cpu: defines the amount of CPU to use.
+Default value: 1.
+Type: Integer.
+Ex: 4.
+* memory: defines the amount of memory to use.
+Default value: "512 MB".
+Type: String.
+Ex: "4 GB" or "4096 MB"
+* disk: defines the amount of disk to use.
+Default value: "1024 MB".
+Type: String.
+Ex: "1 GB" or "1024 MB"

+It they are not set, HtCondor backend will use default values.

 ## Google JES Backend

 Google JES (Job Execution Service) is a Docker-as-a-service from Google.